How to Understand the Language of Guinea Pigs

 Fidgeting or biting while being held: This can often be a sign that your guinea pig just needs to go to the bathroom.
 On the other side, it can also indicate that your guinea pig feels uncomfortable, stressed or even scared – or is just tired of being held.
 Either way, try returning your guinea pig to its cage for a bit.

 Freezing: If a guinea pig is startled or uncertain about something in its environment, it will stand motionless.
 Reassurance will release them from their nervous freeze.

 Strutting: Moving side to side on stiff legs can be seen as an act of dominance or aggression, often accompanied by teeth chattering.

 Tossing head in the air: A guinea pig will toss its head back when it’s getting annoyed being petted as a way of asking you to stop.

 Standing on two legs: If your cavy stands on two legs and bares its teeth, it could be a sign that a fight is about to happen among him and his mate(s).
 To prevent injuries, it may be necessary to intervene here.
 It is recommended and important to try and prevent this behaviour if you’re introducing other guinea pigs for the first time.

-Mounting: This can be either sexual behavior (males to females) or behavior used to show dominance within the guinea pig herd’s social structure, especially between females.
+Mounting: This can be either sexual behaviour (males to females) or behaviour used to show dominance within the guinea pig herd’s social structure, especially between females.